 - Third Party tax forms attempt to collect the refund that is rightfully yours.

 - Rental scams where your deposit money is taken and no one meets you with the keys to move in.

 - Online scams when purchasing items on Craigslist or EBay or through PayPal.

-- Calls demanding an “international student tax” or “visa fee” which directs the victim to wire money or buy gift cards.
+- Calls or emails demanding an “international student tax” or “visa fee” which directs the victim to wire money or buy gift cards.